June 2nd, 2005

 A: Over half of our weddings are conducted at the beach.
 Most often they are on a

 Sarasota, Bradenton, Nokomis, Osprey, Manasota, or St. Pete Beach.
 Some of the most

 beautiful beaches are on Siesta Key, Lido Beach, Anna Maria Island and Longboat Key.

-public parks in the greater Sarasot/Bradenton area.
+restaurants or public parks in the greater Sarasot/Bradenton area.

 "A good marriage is one which allows for change and growth in the

 individuals and in the way they express their love."